 Each one of these steps increases oversubscription.

 For example, a bladed chassis might have 16 discrete servers.
 Each of these servers connects to an internal HBA which connects to the embedded switch.
-This switch take these 16 servers and performs a form of NAT, forwarding all of their traffic to a lesser number of ports; commonly 4, and as many as 16 ports.
+This switch takes these 16 servers and performs a form of NAT, forwarding all of their traffic to a lesser number of ports; commonly 4, and as many as 16 ports.
 These will log into a core switch passing frames over to storage.
 The oversubscription rate can get quite high if you use a hypervisor for your discrete servers.
 Add Virtual Machines to each blade, let's say 4 VMs per blade, and what do we end up with?

 4VMs X 16 blades = 64 initiators

 64 initiators share sixteen 8Gb ports.
 Sixteen 8Gb ports are funneled into an embedded switch with eight 8Gb external ports.
-We now have 8 entrance points for 64 hosts to communicate with storage, backup, virtual devices, etc. On a 8Gb switch, this is eight hosts for each 8Gb port.
+We now have 8 entrance points for 64 hosts to communicate with storage, backup, virtual devices, etc. On an 8Gb switch, this is eight hosts for each 8Gb port.
 For daily operations, this is usually fine, but if you have several high demand systems on this chassis; a database, development systems, this configuration can behave like a bottleneck.
 This is the driving force behind 16Gb Fibre Channel and the coming 32Gb standard.

-In one support case, each chassis only had two iSCSI connections to the core switch, providing, in real world use, substantially less than 20Gb of bandwidth for all 64 hosts.
+In one support case, each chassis only had two iSCSI connections to the core switch, providing, in the real world use, substantially less than 20Gb of bandwidth for all 64 hosts.

 This configuration is particularly devastating for iSCSI.
 From VMware's Best Practices [pg 14] (emphasis is mine):